12255 El Camino Real Suite 250, San Diego, CA USA 92130

-James was recommended in 2019 by Legal 500 US for Patent Prosecution.
-He was a finalist for “Top IP Attorney” awarded in 2008 by the San Diego Daily Transcript and was recognized as a semi-finalist for the award in 2005, 2007, 2009, and 2014.
+James was recognized by The Best Lawyers in America® in 2023 for Patent Law.
+He was recommended in 2019 by Legal 500 US for Patent Prosecution.
+James was a finalist for “Top IP Attorney” awarded in 2008 by the San Diego Daily Transcript and was recognized as a semi-finalist for the award in 2005, 2007, 2009, and 2014.

 University of San Diego School of Law J.D.
 (1999)

 University of California, San Diego M.S.

 University of California, Berkeley B.S.
 (1991) Electrical Engineering and Computer Science

 University of California, Berkeley B.S.
 (1991) Materials Science Engineering

 U.S. Court of Appeals for the Federal Circuit

 U.S. District Court for the Central District of California